flapan/templating/README.md

 # templating
-This is getting acquainted with html templates in Go
+This is getting acquainted with html templates in Go.